whoward/docs/README.md

 Work should be done in branches so that it can be reviewed before being deployed.
 Follow the below instructions to improve the docs without using the command line:

 1. Download [GitHub for Mac](https://mac.github.com/) or [Windows](https://windows.github.com/).
-2. Click `Clone in Desktop` in the fixed right nav of this repo.
+2. Click `Clone in Desktop` in the right nav of this repo above.
 3. [Make a branch from master](https://help.github.com/articles/branching-out).
 4. [Make changes](https://help.github.com/articles/making-changes).
 5. [Push branch changes](https://help.github.com/articles/how-can-i-push-or-pull)